Sulista · Southern Brazilian Portuguese

 Vote and we'll prioritise it.
 Top-voted dialects move up the roadmap.
 One vote per email.

-Mineiro is a dialect of Portuguese.
+Mineiro is a dialect of the Portuguese language.

 Mineiro is part of the Latin America & the Caribbean region on DialectAtlas.